-The Prime Minister can, when the circumstances require it, after deliberation of the Council of Ministers and consultation [information] with the Presidents of the Chambers of the Parliament, proclaim by order the state of readiness [état de mise en garde] within the conditions determined by the law.
+The Prime Minister can, when the circumstances require it, after deliberation of the Council of Ministers and consultation [information] with the Presidents of the Chambers of the Parliament, proclaim by order the state of readiness [état de mise en garde], within the conditions determined by the law.

-The proclamation of the state of alert [état de alerte], by order of the Prime Minister, takes place after deliberation of the Council of Ministers and consultation [consultation] with the Bureau of the National Assembly.
+The proclamation of the state of alert [état de alerte], by order of the Prime Minister, takes place after deliberation of the Council of Ministers and consultation [consultation] with the Bureaus of the two Chambers.

-The extension of the state of readiness or of the state of alert for more than twentyone days is authorized by the National Assembly deciding by the absolute majority of its members.
+The extension of the state of readiness or the state of alert for more than twenty-one days is authorized by the Parliament.